Niagara Frontier, New York, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to choose the necessary kind.
-Many adapters currently sold are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Check that you pick the necessary kind.
+Many adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one works in most places.

 February